 As a first day, we accept to follow his advice and we walk in the fragrant Via Roma, to the Costanza bakery, which will become our “second home” for the whole holiday.
 In fact, the perfume we smell comes from his bakery!
 Here you can eat delicious bread and pizza!
 It was here that I fell in love with the aubergines of Favignana, which I discovered to be even better if accompanied by a delicious lemon slush.

-Fruit, vegetables, meat and fish will not be missed!
-If, on the other hand, you are looking for a restaurant where you can eat excellent fish without spending a fortune, I suggest you “A Muciara” .
+Fruits, vegetables, meat and fish are not to be missed!
+If you are looking for a restaurant where you can eat excellent fish without spending a fortune, I recommend ‘A Muciara‘ .